 •Depending on your family size and income, you may get lower costs on monthly premiums and out-of-pocket costs.

 •You may qualify for free or low-cost coverage from Medicaid.
-Many states have expanded Medicaid to cover more people in 2014.
+Many states have expanded Medicaid to cover more people.

 •If you have health insurance coverage and you want to explore Marketplace plans, you can.
 However if you have an offer of insurance from an employer, you may not be able to get lower costs on Marketplace insurance based on your income.
 It depends on whether the insurance you're offered is considered affordable and meets the minimum standards.